datamonet/llm-personality/README.md

 Use `mbti_questions.json` in `gpt-api-starter.ipynb`, we get original MBTI result in `llms_mbti.json`, includes **answer details, MBTI type, token and money cost**.
 Then, `llms_mbti.json` can be further used in `web.py` for visualization.

 File `personality-traits.json` are used in `gpt-api-starter.ipynb`, which is to complete prompts to tested specifying MBTI of LLMs via prompts.
+Results are in `condition-mbti.json`

 ## 4. Visualization (Streamlit)